Ismail-Mouyahada/NegosudAPI-Master/README.md

 link to the API : http://195.154.113.18:8000/swagger/index.html

 #Introduction
 This API was made to assimilate the needs of Negosud Company.
-It handels all the HTTP requests made back and forward between the website and WPF client, however let me put in details some technical prerequisits to un this Api.
+It handels all the HTTP requests made back and forward between the website and WPF client, however let me put in details some technical prerequisits for this REST API.

   # Prequisits
       - ASP.net core 7